Torridon & Kinlochewe Steering Group

 With support from SCDC, the group carried out a community consultation and held face to face community engagement and action planning events – almost 50% of the community participated.
 They engaged with partners around the findings of the survey and put together their community development plan, which they will work to deliver over the next 5 years.
 They have continued to provide updates to the community about what is happening, via the community council.

 As part of the survey, they tested community support for several potential projects around managing land or assets.
-The group are currently now looking into the feasibility of a community asset transfer of Torridon Primary School which has been mothballed for years and has gone to final consultation to close.

 Learn more about their work here.